 Nowadays this range is one of the prime destination for climbers from all over the world, for a good reason : altitude, alpine climbing, accessible routes and rather good weather conditions throughout the year (apart from January to March when it may snow heavily).
+The highest mountains belonging to the Cordillera Real exceed 6000 meters above sea level and are:

 The big town is of course La Paz.
 To reach it you can either :